NOKWANDA-1/-WEDE5020-POE/README.md

 ## Budget

 	Website design and development: R8500-R12000
-This includes the custom designs of the website, wireframes, the product catalogue with pricings, contact info for enquiry and testing.
+This includes the custom designs of the website, wireframes, monthly hosting fees, the product catalogue with pricings, contact info for enquiry and testing.
+ (Arthur Vengai,2025)
 Content and photography: R100-R2500
 Photography for the website are professional product photography with each picture raging at R500.